 - Assets primarily consist of amounts expended to date for projects, net of depreciation, and funds available for future projects or debt service. - As defined by GASB, deferred outflows of resources are the consumption of net assets by the District that are applicable to a future reporting period.
 Deferred outflows of resources have a positive effect on net position, similar to assets.
 Deferred outflows consist of the deferred amount on refunding, the difference between the reacquisition price of refinanced bond debt and the net carrying amount of the old debt.
-This deferred amount on refunding is amortized over the term of the shorter of the life of the old or the new debt.
-In prior years, this account was subtracted from long term debt. - Liabilities consist primarily of outstanding debt, related interest payable and amounts payable to vendors. - Net position as defined by GASB is the difference between all elements in the balance sheet (assets plus deferred outflows of resources minus liabilities less deferred inflows of resources).
+This deferred amount on refunding is amortized over the term of the shorter of the life of the old or the new debt. - Liabilities consist primarily of outstanding debt, related interest payable and amounts payable to vendors.

+• Net position as defined by GASB is the difference between all elements in the balance sheet (assets plus deferred outflows of resources minus liabilities less deferred inflows of resources).

 The Statement of Revenues, Expenses and Changes in Net Position summarizes operating, finance and capital activities, but excludes proceeds from the sale of bonds and construction and other project costs.
-The primary components of revenues are property taxes assessed for debt service and investment income, expenses include depreciation of assets completed and put into service, interest expense on outstanding bonds not capitalized, and bond issuance costs.
+The primary components of revenues are property taxes assessed for debt service and investment income.
+Expenses include depreciation of assets completed and put into service, interest expense on outstanding bonds (not capitalized), and bond issuance costs.
 Changes in net position result from interest income earned on unexpended bond proceeds, property taxes collected for future debt service less accrued bond interest expense, non-cash adjustments for current year depreciation expense and the amortization of bond premiums.